trustedshops-public/terraform-aws-notify-teams/examples/cloudwatch-alerts-to-slack/README.md

-# CloudWatch alerts to Slack
+# CloudWatch alerts to Teams

-Configuration in this directory creates a VPC, an SNS topic that sends messages to a Slack channel with Slack webhook URL encrypted using KMS and a CloudWatch Alarm that monitors the duration of lambda execution.
+Configuration in this directory creates a VPC, an SNS topic that sends messages to a Teams channel with Teams webhook URL encrypted using KMS and a CloudWatch Alarm that monitors the duration of lambda execution.

 ## KMS keys